top of page

 Who’s afraid of Virginia Woolf (1962)

 Note 1 – There are also early-medieval re-enactment groups that carry the name of the wolf in them.
-One is Eniwulufu and based in province Friesland and re-enacting early-medieval Frisians.
+One is Eniwulufu and based in the province of Friesland and re-enacting early-medieval Frisians.
 According to their members, eniwulufu means ‘lone-wolf’.
-As was shown in this post, we came to different explanation of the name.
+As was shown in this blog post, we came to different explanation of the name.
 The other re-enactment group is the Wulfheodenas meaning 'wolf-coats', compare also with modern Dutch wolfhuiden.
 The Wulfheodenas are based in England and re-enact early-medieval Anglo-Saxons.
 Sæ Wylfings 'sea-wolves' is a re-enactment event in England.

 A familiar Dutch metaphor is waterwolf.
 An expression used for a rough sea threatening or flooding the land.
 On the banks of the River Waal at the town of Nijmegen stands the statue De Waterwolf en de Aquanaut created by Space Cowboys.